elastic/beats/generator/beat/{beat}/README.md

 ### Update

-Each beat has a template for the mapping in elasticsearch and a documentation for the fields which is automatically generated based on `etc/fields.yml`.
+Each beat has a template for the mapping in elasticsearch and a documentation for the fields which is automatically generated based on `fields.yml` by running the following command.
-To generate etc/{beat}.template.json and etc/{beat}.asciidoc

 ```
 make update